thomashollier/quickSegMatte/README.md

+Use at your own risk.
+Written with the help of AI.
+It works on my RTX 4090 windows 11 machine under WSL2

 # quickSegMatte
-Procedurally generate segmentation mattes vof VFX
+Procedurally generate segmentation mattes for VFX